cpetrich/counterfeit_DS18B20/README.md

 * ROM patterns \[5,11\]: 28-61-64-ss-ss-tt-tt-crc
 	- Example ROM: 28 **-61-64-** 11-8D-F1-15-DE

+## GXCAS 18B20
+The DS18B20 clone of Beijing Zhongke Galaxy Core Technology Co., Ltd., trading as GXCAS, seems to be distributed independently by GXCAS and UMW (Family B1).
+According to their web page, GXCAS has only been around since January 2018.
+While GXCAS does not have a datasheet online, the datasheet on the UMW web page emphasizes the addition of two user-defined bytes in the scratchpad register, and the possibility of changing the ROM address \[14\].
+A number of these chips bear fake DS18B20 topmarks.
+GXCAS is clearly proud of their product as they write their company name prominently onto the die.

 ## 7Q-Tek QT18B20
-The QT18B20 is a DS18B20 clone developed and sold by Beijing 7Q Technology Inc (Family B).
+The QT18B20 is a DS18B20 clone developed and sold by Beijing 7Q Technology Inc, trading as 7Q-Tek (Family B2).
 The datasheet of the QT18B20 emphasizes the addition of two user-defined bytes in the scratchpad register \[12\].
 Unlike the data sheet of the DS18B20, it does not state that the ROM code is lasered.
 A large number of these chips bear fake DS18B20 topmarks.
+7Q-Tek is clearly proud of their product as they write their company name prominently onto the die.

 ## MAX31820
 The MAX31820 is a DS18B20 with limited supply voltage range (i.e. up to 3.7 V) and smaller temperature range of high accuracy \[1,8\].
 Like the DS18B20, it uses one-wire family code 0x28 \[1,8\].
 Preliminary investigations have not (yet) revealed a test to distinguish between DS18B20 of Family A and Maxim-produced MAX31820 in software \[5\].